 Cheap Energy Stock #2: Enterprise Product Partners (EPD)

-Enterprise in one of the largest midstream energy companies in the country with a vast portfolio of service assets connected to the heart of American energy production.
-It is connected to every major U.S. shale basin and 90% of American refiners east of the Rockies, and offers export facilities as well in the Gulf of Mexico.
+Enterprise is one of the largest midstream energy companies in the country, with a vast portfolio of service assets connected to the heart of American energy production.
+It is connected to every major U.S. shale basin as well as 90% of American refiners east of the Rockies and offers export facilities in the Gulf of Mexico.

 Tom Hutchinson, Chief Analyst of Cabot Dividend Investor, is a Wall Street veteran with extensive experience in multiple areas within the financial world.
 His advisory is geared to providing you both high income and peace of mind.
 If you’re retired or thinking about retirement, this advisory is designed for you.Learn More